 Anil Zankar is a recipient of two national awards, one for a film script and the other for a book on cinema.
 An alumnus of FTII-Pune, he has made 21 short films on social issues and institutions, biopics and corporate themes, and is a film historian with 35 years of experience in film making, teaching and writing.
 His most recent publication is Mughal-e-Azam (Harper Collins).
 He was editor of a magazine, ‘Lights Camera Action’ published in collaboration with BFI, UK.
 And has contributed to various academic journals, the Routledge Handbook Of Indian Cinema, and the Encyclopedia of Hindi Cinema (Britannica).

-Ratnottama Sengupta (daughter of legendary scriptwriter Nabendu Ghosh) is a film -journalist, -festival-curator/-organiser; documentary filmmaker; and author of several books on cinema and film personalities.
-She has served on notable international film juries, and is a recipient of the National Film Award for Best Writing on Cinema.
+Ratnottama Sengupta, daughter of legendary scriptwriter Nabendu Ghosh, is the former arts editor of the Times of India.
+She’s also a film festival -curator/-panelist /-organiser; documentary filmmaker; and the author and editor of several books on cinema and film personalities.
+She has served on CBBF; the NFDC Script Committee; and the National Film Awards, IFFI, and various other notable international film juries.
+And is a recipient of the National Film Award for Best Writing on Cinema.

 Manoj Barpujari is a National-Award-winning film critic.
 He writes for Frontline, The Assam Tribune, The Eastern Chronicle, and various Assamese publications.
 And has served on the jury of the All Lights India International Film Festival (ALIIFF), the International Film Festival of Kerala (IFFK), the Kolkatta International Film Festival (KIFF); the film festivals of Almaty, Busan, Prag, Dhaka, Siliguri, and Guwahati; the Assam State Film Awards; and the National Film Awards.